Don't get lost:

 Mont Chateau Estates, Morgantown, WV 26508.

-schedule of activities -- it's a celebration
+activities -- a celebration

 of historic proportions!

-Join us to enjoy a quality arts and crafts
+enjoy a quality arts and crafts

-show, a colorful quilt show, music, food, speakers,
+show, a colorful quilt show, music, food,

 presentations, colonial and Native American